francescomaiomascio/francescomaiomascio/README.md

   not an implementation detail.
 </p>

 ## What I work on

-I work on runtime architectures for AI-enabled systems, with a focus on what happens after inference: when proposed actions become real, persistent state transitions.
+I work on runtime architectures for AI-enabled systems, focusing on what happens **after inference**: when proposed actions become **real, persistent state transitions**.

-Inference can produce intent, suggestions, or proposed actions.
+Inference can generate intent, suggestions, or candidate actions.
-Execution is the phase where those proposals become real state transitions.
+**Execution** is the phase where those proposals are evaluated, authorized, and applied to system state.
+That transition is neither automatic nor neutral.

+In practice, execution means deciding:

+- **who is allowed to act**
+- **when an action is legitimate**
+- **what state is allowed to change**
+- **how effects are observed, traced, and governed**

+In long-running, stateful systems, these decisions *define* behavior.

+> [!NOTE]
-That transition is not automatic, and it is not neutral.
+> Execution is not plumbing.
+It is an architectural concern.

-In practice, execution means deciding **who is allowed to act**, **when an action is legitimate**, **how it changes system state**, and **how its effects can be observed, traced, and governed over time**.
+## Why execution is the hard part

+Most AI systems implicitly assume execution is *obvious*, *delegated*, or *handled elsewhere*.
+That assumption may hold for prototypes or isolated tasks.
+It breaks down when systems must run continuously, interact with real environments, and remain accountable.

 The core problem is not intelligence itself.
-It is what happens *after* intelligence produces intent.
+It is what happens **after** intelligence produces intent.

+> [!WARNING]
-If an inference step proposes an action, what makes that action legitimate to execute?
+> If inference proposes an action, execution must answer:
-What authority enables it?
-What state is allowed to change?
-Where is responsibility located when things go wrong?
+> - *Is it allowed?*
+> - *Under which authority?*
+> - *Which state may change?*
+> - *Who is responsible if it fails?*

-These questions are **architectural**, not algorithmic.
+These are **architectural questions**, not algorithmic ones.

+> **Invariant**
+> Inference proposes.
+Execution decides.

-## How I turn execution theory into real systems
+## How I build and test these ideas

-I build systems end-to-end, from execution semantics down to runtime behavior, keeping control flow, state transitions, and side effects explicit in code.
+I build systems end-to-end, from execution semantics down to runtime behavior, keeping control flow, state transitions, and side effects **explicit in code**.

-I work primarily in Python, used as an execution and orchestration language.
+I work primarily in **Python**, used as an execution and orchestration language.
 Runtime logic is procedural and structured around:

 - explicit pipelines
 - state machines
 - lifecycle phases

-I deliberately avoid agent frameworks and high-level orchestration toolkits, preferring minimal building blocks where execution behavior stays visible.
+I deliberately avoid agent frameworks and high-level orchestration toolkits, preferring minimal building blocks where execution behavior remains visible.

-State and persistence are handled explicitly through SQLite / SQL and DuckDB, used for execution state, checkpoints, and auditability.
-Where relational structure matters, I use SQLAlchemy selectively, without turning the system into an ORM-driven design.
+State and persistence are handled explicitly with **SQLite / SQL** and **DuckDB** for execution state, checkpoints, and auditability. **SQLAlchemy** is used selectively where relational structure matters.

-For semantic indexing and retrieval, I work with sentence-transformers for embeddings and FAISS / Chroma for vector search, integrated as bounded components.
-Retrieval feeds execution logic but never bypasses validation or state rules.

-Numerical validation and decision support rely on NumPy, SciPy, and scikit-learn for similarity, scoring, clustering, and thresholding.
-Machine learning supports execution decisions; it does not control them.
+Semantic indexing is treated as a bounded capability.
+I use **sentence-transformers** with **FAISS / Chroma**, integrated as inputs to execution logic—never as implicit control flow.

+Numerical validation relies on **NumPy**, **SciPy**, and **scikit-learn**.
-LLMs are used as inference components only.
-I primarily test open-source models via Hugging Face and local runtimes (e.g. ctransformers, LLaMA-based backends), treating model outputs as proposals that must pass explicit authority and state-transition checks.
+LLMs are used strictly as **inference components**—primarily open-source models via **Hugging Face** and local runtimes—producing proposals that must pass explicit authority and state-transition checks.

+> [!TIP]
+> Models suggest.
+Code authorizes.
+State changes only by rule.

-At the systems level, I work directly with HTTP, WebSockets, and async I/O, and with filesystem and process signals where needed.
-Operational workflows are exposed through CLI/TUI tooling built with click, typer, and prompt_toolkit.
+At the systems level, I work directly with **HTTP**, **WebSockets**, **async I/O**, filesystem signals, and **CLI/TUI tooling**, keeping operational workflows aligned with runtime semantics.

+> [!IMPORTANT]
-ICE is where this approach is currently exercised: an execution environment under active construction, used to validate ideas against real code, real state, and real failure modes.
+> ICE is where this approach is exercised today: an execution environment under active construction, used to validate ideas against **real code**, **real state**, and **real failure modes**.

 <p align="center">
   <em>Built with precision.
 Run with confidence.</em>